Top 5 Ways to See Everglades National Park

 Experience a quieter side of Everglades National Park on a Cypress Dome Wet Walk with the Everglades Institute.
 Guided tours depart daily from the Ernest F. Coe Visitor Center in Homestead.

 On this two-hour adventure, naturalists lead you through a cypress dome, using a walking stick to help you feel your way through the water.
-Along the way, take in the stillness, towering trees, and air plants, and keep an eye out for wildlife.
+Along the way, take in the stillness, towering trees, and air plants.

 This experience is best for ages 12+ (at least 54 inches tall).
 Long pants, long socks, and fully closed-toe shoes are required.